Carriers / Containers

 Waterproof bag.
 An even lighter alternative to the backpack is a waterproof stuff-sack/bag.
 My waterproof bag is almost one half of the weight of the backpack of the came capacity (40 l).
 The bag has additional advantage of waterproofness, but, alas, is not appropriate for hiking and, also, items inside are not as quickly accessible.
 Nevertheless, for a pure cycling trip, it's ideal in my opinion.

 Stuff sack.
 Just when I thought I can't go any lighter, I discovered another option.
-On the South American tour I used a very light stuff sack (160 g) tied to rear rack together with a tent.
+On the South American tour I used a very light stuff sack (160 g) tied to rear rack together with a tent (2 photos at the right).
 Instead of foam sleeping mat I had a strip of bubble-wrap; this reduced volume significantly and beside that I could wrap all my things in bubble-wrap and put the bundle in the stuff sack, making it practically waterproof.
 It worked wonderfully and it's going to be the standard from now on.
 When I decide to replace the big SLR camera with a tiny digital one, I think I'll be able to get rid of the handlebar-bag too.

 pictures from India